veriskope/rtmp/README.md

+# WORK IN PROGRESS --

+For latest info right now, see https://github.com/veriskope/rtmp-website This repo contains overview info about the RTMP protocol.

-# RTMP: Real Time Messaging Protocol
+# RTMP: Real Time Messaging Protocol Overview

 the standard in live-streaming since 2002